corelevel/DatabaseArchiving/README.md

+# DatabaseArchiving
-# DatabaseArchiving - this PowerShell script can be used for data archiving and data purging.
+PowerShell script can be used for data archiving and data purging.
+It's automatically creates table script for the destination database (if table not exists) and adding new columns to source.
+Supports resume after failure.

 Archiving and purging process performed by groups.
 Each group has a set of tables and settings, and each table has its own additional settings.